 For the first article, let’s consider the essential qualities of great communication:

 - Listening – do you listen well, ensure you understand what is required and respond with confidence?

-- Personalising – do you meaningfully bring your personal experience to draw upon and provide examples that demonstrate your understanding?
+- Personalising – do you meaningfully draw on personal experience and provide examples that demonstrate your understanding?

 - Articulate – do you speak clearly and thoughtfully in structured sentences that address the listener and form a simple narrative?

 - Empathy – do you show empathy with the other person, helping them to achieve what they need and to feel at ease?

 - Openness – do you show you are open to the other person, encouraging a more relaxed atmosphere that supports the nature of the conversation taking place?